-Perhaps the most famous is casatiello, made around Easter time, which is distinguished from its ‘sisters’ by the eggs embedded on top and topped with crosses made from dough.
+Perhaps the most famous is casatiello, a Neapolitan Easter bread, which is distinguished from its ‘sisters’ by the eggs embedded on top and topped with crosses made from dough.
 Casatiello is stuffed with an assortment of cured pork and cheeses (the particular mix varies from recipe to recipe) and baked until golden brown in the oven.
 Served as an antipasto for Easter dinner, the leftovers taste ever better eaten the next day, as part of the traditional Easter Monday picnic.

 Makes one large casatiello

 Salt and pepper